rakuten-frontend/rex-react-component-starter-kit/README.md

 1. Clone or download this project.
 1. Import the code from `rex-react-component-starter-kit` to your `new git repository`.

+Note: Don't forget to import the hidden dot config files such as .babelrc, .gitignore, .storybook, etc.

 ## Initial setup

 Run this command for first time only to initialize your project.